Butchers Broom Root

 • Lymphedema.
 Extracts used over 3 months reduces swelling in upper arms after breast cancer surgery.

 • Hemorrhoids.
-Tightens the dilated blood vessels, relieves burning and itching.
+Tightens the dilated blood vessels, relieves burning and itching Combine with Witch Hazel for best results.

 • Swollen ankles, hypotension.
 Increases tone in veins, reduces pooling of blood in legs, allows for better return of blood to heart.